EMTX - Emergency Medical Technician

 EMTX110 Emergency Medical Technician Part 01

-Credits 6Fall/Spring
+Credits 6Winter

 Part one of a two-course sequence, this course prepares students for careers as emergency medical technicians (EMT).
 Topics include airway management, patient assessment, treatment/stabilization for common medical emergencies, and culturally responsive care.
 In addition, students attend training to obtain their American Heart Association BLS Provider Certification, meeting the requirement for state and national EMT certification exams.